-How does our test work and window period explained
+How our test works and window period explained

-Everybody makes antibodies at different rates.
-4 weeks after exposure about half of people have made the antibodies, by 6 weeks after exposure this goes up to about 95%, however some people make these antibodies up to 12 weeks after infection.
+4 weeks after exposure about half of people have made the antibodies, by 6 weeks after exposure this goes up to about 95%, however some people don't make these antibodies until up to 12 weeks after infection.
 This is why it is so important not to rely on a negative test result until 3 months after your most recent possible exposure.

-If you think you may have been exposed to HIV within the last 72 hours you should go to your local sexual health clinic or A&E who will be able to prescribe you PEP, which is a course of anti-retroviral tablets that can stop the HIV infection
+If you think you may have been exposed to HIV within the last 72 hours you can go to your local sexual health clinic who should be able to prescribe PEP (post-exposure prophylaxis) which is a course of anti-retroviral tablets that can stop the HIV infection

 Makes sense?
 Feel free to get in touch if you need any further info, we'll be glad to help email@example.com